Skip to main content

 The Doctrine of Pulsatile Secretion

-The does not communicate in a monotonic drone; it speaks in bursts, rhythms, and pulses.
+The endocrine system does not communicate in a monotonic drone; it speaks in bursts, rhythms, and pulses.
 Hormones like GnRH, GH, and LH are released in discrete, periodic episodes, creating oscillations in concentration that carry vital information.
 This pulsatility is a masterwork of biological efficiency.

 It allows for the precise encoding of signals through both frequency and amplitude modulation, enabling a single hormone to elicit different responses from target tissues.
 For example, the frequency of GnRH pulses from the hypothalamus determines the ratio of LH to FSH released by the pituitary, thereby orchestrating the entire reproductive cycle.